-S. 123 Pa rt IV - Acts Injurious to the Public in General Charge: Bestiality.
+s.
+123 Part IV - Acts Injurious to the Public in General Charge: Bestiality.
 123 124.
-Sexu al intercourse with young person (1) Any person who has unlawful sexual intercours with another person who is under the age of 1 years is guilty of a crime.
-Charge: Sexual intercourse with a your person under the age of 17 years. ıg (2) (3) The consent of a person against whom a crime alleged to have been committed under the section is a defence to such a charge only where at the time the crime was alleged to have been committed - is e, (a) that person was of or above the age of 1 years and the accused person was no more than 5 years older than that person or ot (b) that person was of or above the age of 1 years and the accused person was no more than 3 years older than that person ot (4) This section is to be taken to be in force from 4 April 1924. m (5)
+Penetrative sexual abuse of child or young person (1) Any person who has unlawful sexual intercourse with another person who is under the age of 17 years is guilty of a crime.
+Charge: Penetrative sexual abuse of a child [or young person].
+(2) (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where at the time the crime was alleged to have been committed - (a) that person was of or above the age of 15 years and the accused person was no more than 5 years older than that person or (b) that person was of or above the age of 12 years and the accused person was no more than 3 years older than that person.
+(4) This section is to be taken to be in force from 4 April 1924.
+(5)